W84Soft/node-sendmail/Readme.md

 ### Using Embedded Images

 Attachments can be used as embedded images in the HTML body.
 To use this feature, you need to set additional properties [Here](https://github.com/nodemailer/mailcomposer#using-embedded-images)

-## Change Log

-### 1.0.0 Mail Composer

-* A better way to compose the emails while still sending them out in the exact same way.

-### 1.1.0 Support for development SMTP

-* A property describing a port for a local SMTP server (see [MailHog](https://github.com/mailhog/MailHog)) was added.
-If the property is omitted, sendmail behaves like it used to.
-This feature makes it possible to test an application offline and for multiple email addresses without needing to create hundreds of mail accounts. - Special thanks goes out to  gumannp for [PR 21](https://github.com/guileen/node-sendmail/pull/21)

-### 1.1.0 Add DKIM signing

-* Added a `dkim` object to options that can have two properties: `privateKey` and `keySelector`.
-These options correspond to the options for [`dkim-signer`](https://github.com/andris9/dkim-signer).
-Added an example for these options.
-Special thanks goes out to download13 for [PR 23](https://github.com/guileen/node-sendmail/pull/23)

-### 1.1.1 Readme fix

-* simple link and text updates

-### 1.2.0 Added Support for devHost & devPort

-* Add option to override "localhost" when sending all SMTP traffic to a dummy server & "Converted to ES2015"

-### 1.3.0

-* Add option to override "smtpPort:25"

-### 1.4.0

-* Add option to add extra smtp host after resolveMX "smtpHost:-1"
-* Added Yarn Lock

-### 1.4.1

-* Update Readme

-### 1.5.0

-* Update Readme  - Special thanks goes out to zzzgit for [PR 58](https://github.com/guileen/node-sendmail/pull/58)
-* sort mx records by priority (lowest first)  - Special thanks goes out to seasick for [PR 57](https://github.com/guileen/node-sendmail/pull/57)

-### 1.6.0

-* Updated parsing to use auto parse

-### 1.6.1

-* Rollback of autoparse

-## Questions, Comments & Concerns

-Please reach out to [Green Pioneer](https://github.com/greenpioneer).
-If I dont respond the first time please feel free to reach out again to get help( Also try using @greenpioneer in issues or prs).
-[Guileen](https://github.com/guileen) is the original creator.